Homemade McDonald’s Steak Egg and Cheese Bagel: Breakfast Perfection

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-What Makes the McDonald’s Steak Egg and Cheese Bagel So Good?
+What makes the McDonald’s Steak Egg and Cheese Bagel so good?

 McDonald’s Steak Egg & Cheese Bagel sounds impressive.
 Steak and a fast food chain?
 Well, it turns out that the steak is more of a chopped steak than a sirloin.
 However, a well-seasoned juicy steak patty with fluffy folded egg and cheese on a freshly toasted bagel is still a great way to start your morning.